NewslettersSign inAPP

 NFL

-Wild-card teams are the ones with the best record who didn’t win their division.
-The NFL Super Wild Card Weekend kicks off on Saturday, Jan.14.
+Wild-card teams are those with the best record among non-division winners.
+The NFL Super Wild Card Weekend starts on Saturday, Jan.
+13th.

 Update:

 The National Football League (NFL) postseason is scheduled to begin on Saturday, Jan.
-14, 2023, with the NFC’s second-seeded San Francisco 49ers playing host to No. 7 seed Seattle Seahawks.
+13, 2023, with the AFC’s south champion Houston Texans playing host to No. 5 seed Cleveland Browns.

-The four division winners in each NFL conference will make up eight of the contenders, while the number of wild cards on each side of the playoffs was increased from two to three last year.
+The four division winners in each NFL conference will make up eight contenders, while the number of wild cards on each side of the playoffs increased from two to three two years ago.

-The NFL is divided into two conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
-During the regular season, these two sections are in turn split up into four divisions of four teams - north, south, east and west - with the winners of each going through to the play-offs, in which the two conferences remain separated until the Super Bowl.
+The NFL is divided into the American Football Conference (AFC) and the National Football Conference (NFC).
+During the regular season, these two sections are, in turn, split up into four divisions of four teams - north, south, east, and west - with the winners of each going through to the playoffs, in which the two conferences remain separated until the Super Bowl

 The remaining six postseason places are given to three wild-card qualifiers from each conference.
 These spots go to the teams with the best win-loss-tie records outside the division champions.